ThinKV: Thought-Adaptive KV Cache Compression for Efficient Reasoning Models: Evaluation

 \textbf{System Optimizations. }We implement ThinKV in a hardware-friendly manner for GPUs.
 We design optimized CUDA kernels for group quantization and following \citet{liu2024kivi}, we fuse dequantization with matrix multiplication to reduce overhead.
 Two T tokens at $2$-bits are packed into a $4$-bit format, consistent with R/E tokens, ensuring aligned memory.
 TBE’s K-means–based eviction is accelerated on GPUs with CUDA, following \citet{krulis2020kmeans}.
 CT is fully implemented in Triton, extending the PagedAttention kernel of \citet{triton2522}.

 \textbf{Evaluation Setup. }All experiments are conducted on $1\times$NVIDIA A100 80GB GPU and $1\times$ NVIDIA GH200 Superchip.
-Following \citet{cai2025r}, we constrain the maximum generation length to $32K$ tokens.
-Importantly, in our experiments we treat prefill-tokens as \textbf{R} type (see \autoref{fig:teaser}(b)).
-Refer \Cref{sec:appendix_experiments} for additional details.
+Following \citet{cai2025r}, we constrain maximum generation length to $32K$ tokens. {For accuracy evaluation, for each question, we generate 8 independent responses and compute pass@1 accuracy as $\text{pass@1} = \frac{1}{k} \sum_{i=1}^{k} p_i$, where $p_i$ denotes whether the $i$-th sampled response is correct \cite{ramachandran2024clamp}.
+All throughput and latency numbers are obtained by averaging across 3 independent runs. }Importantly, in our experiments we treat prefill-tokens as \textbf{R} type (see \autoref{fig:teaser}(b)).
+Refer \autoref{sec:appendix_experiments} for additional details.